Volunteer

 Volunteering

-As a charity, volunteers play an important part in the work we do, helping us with many different activities including scrub clearance, wildlife surveys and tree planting and meadow management.
-Conservation work is vital to the management of nature reserves, and the Fife Coastal Path, Fife Pilgrim Way, and Lomond Hills Regional Park.
+As a charity, volunteers play an important part in the work we do.
+You can help us with many different activities including scrub clearance, wildlife surveys, tree planting and meadow management.
+Conservation work is vital to the management of Local Nature Reserves, and the Fife Coastal Path, Fife Pilgrim Way, and Lomond Hills Regional Park.
 In total FCCT manage more than 60 sites.
 Fife’s open spaces play an important part in the health and wellbeing of local communities and visitors to Fife.

-If you have a passion for the outdoors and the environment, why not get involved and join the many volunteers who help our team maintain Fife’s beautiful sites and countryside for everyone to enjoy.
-We are currently recruiting volunteers for our new Tree Warden Scheme.
+If you have a passion for the outdoors and the environment, why not get involved?
+Join the many volunteers who help our team maintain Fife’s beautiful sites and countryside for everyone to enjoy.
+We are currently recruiting volunteers for our Tree Warden Scheme.

 Downloadable Resources